 A large amount of data in the organisation is stored electronically.
 It is essential that this data is carefully protected and transferred securely.

-The storing of all data must adhere to the standards set out in the Data Protection Act 1998 and General Data Protection Regulation (2018).
+The storing of all data must adhere to the standards set out in the Data Protection Act 1998, Data Protection Act 2018 and General Data Protection Regulation (2018).
 In particular it must be noted that personal data shall not be transferred to a country or territory outside the European Economic Area (EEA) unless that country or territory ensures an adequate level of data protection.

 Before any data is transferred the necessity of the transfer should be considered.
 Data should only be transferred when it is essential for the smooth operation of the organisation.